opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Forum-2025.md

 - **US persons:** April 15, 2025
 - **Foreign nationals:** March 15, 2025

-Drinks and light refreshments will be provided both days.
+Drinks and light refreshments will be provided both days in the morning.
 Lunch is not included but can be purchased at the JPL cafeteria.

 In-person attendees will also enjoy a one-hour tour of the JPL campus during the midday break on both days (different sites will be visited each day).